"Yurii Kaparulin and Les Kasyanov created a striking documentary."

 The film tells the story of the Jewish resettlement movement to the steppes of Southern Ukraine.
 The focus is on Kalynivske village, which lies today in Kherson region.
 During 1927–1944, it was the center of the first Jewish national district and was called Kalinindorf.
 During their expedition the film directors met with the inhabitants of former Jewish settlements to find out how the history of these lands has been kept to this day.
 The plot of the film touches the topic of common history and Ukrainian-Jewish relations against the background of the Soviet era.
 The circumstances under which the Jewish population was exterminated during World War II and the Holocaust are highlighted.
 The discussion of commemorative practices and the need to rethink these historical events today is considered.

-Yurii Kaparulin — historian, PhD, professor at the State University of Kherson, head of the Raphael Lemkin Center for Genocide Studies.
+Yurii Kaparulin is a historian, PhD, professor at the State University of Kherson, head of the Raphael Lemkin Center for Genocide Studies.
 He has been researching the history of Jewish agricultural settlements in southern Ukraine for the past five years.
+For the film Yurii acted as producer and researcher.